Assign a descriptive name to a range of cells using a named range in Excel. Use it to create easy-to-understand formulas.

 How to create a named range in Excel

-This section will show you two methods to add a name to a cell or a range in a few steps.
+In a few steps, this section will show you two methods to add a name to a cell or a range.

 Using the Formulas Tab

 1. Select the cell or cell range that you want to name.